 What's the opportunity in John B. Sanfilippo & Son?

 According to my relative valuation model, the stock seems to be currently fairly priced.
 In this instance, I’ve used the price-to-earnings (PE) ratio given that there is not enough information to reliably forecast the stock’s cash flows.
-I find that John B. Sanfilippo & Son’s ratio of 27.16x is trading slightly above its industry peers’ ratio of 25.86x, which means if you buy John B. Sanfilippo & Son today, you’d be paying a relatively reasonable price for it.
-And if you believe that John B. Sanfilippo & Son should be trading at this level in the long run, there’s only an insignificant downside when the price falls to its real value.
-Is there another opportunity to buy low in the future?
-Since John B. Sanfilippo & Son’s share price is quite volatile, we could potentially see it sink lower (or rise higher) in the future, giving us another chance to buy.
-This is based on its high beta, which is a good indicator for how much the stock moves relative to the rest of the market.
+I find that John B. Sanfilippo & Son’s ratio of 22.57x is trading slightly below its industry peers’ ratio of 25.53x, which means if you buy John B. Sanfilippo & Son today, you’d be paying a reasonable price for it.
+And if you believe that John B. Sanfilippo & Son should be trading at this level in the long run, then there’s not much of an upside to gain from mispricing.
+In addition to this, it seems like John B. Sanfilippo & Son’s share price is quite stable, which could mean there may be less chances to buy low in the future now that it’s fairly valued.
+This is because the stock is less volatile than the wider market given its low beta.

-Investors looking for growth in their portfolio may want to consider the prospects of a company before buying its shares.
+Future outlook is an important aspect when you’re looking at buying a stock, especially if you are an investor looking for growth in your portfolio.
 Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at the company's future expectations.
-Though in the case of John B. Sanfilippo & Son, it is expected to deliver a relatively unexciting earnings growth of 9.0%, which doesn’t help build up its investment thesis.
-Growth doesn’t appear to be a main reason for a buy decision for the company, at least in the near term.
+Though in the case of John B. Sanfilippo & Son, it is expected to deliver a negative earnings growth of -8.7%, which doesn’t help build up its investment thesis.
+It appears that risk of future uncertainty is high, at least in the near term.

 What this means for you: